SBC-Collaboration/SBC-RunControl/docs/data_format.md

 - `source2_location` (`VARCHAR(100)`): Location of source 2
 - `source3_ID` (`VARCHAR(100)`): Name of source 3
 - `source3_location` (`VARCHAR(100)`): Location of source 3
+- `config` (`JSON`): Saves the master config file in addition to the data folder.
+Should enable some SQL query using config info.
 - More columns will be added when analysis module is running, like the last data reduction version performed and the date, etc.